IbrahimBerikaa/OsTicket-Installation/README.md

 <p>
 </p>
 <p>
-First things first we will have to create a Virtual machine using the Microsoft Azure portal.
+First things first, we will have to create a Virtual machine using the Microsoft Azure portal.
 We will be using a VM which is a remote computer.
 We are using a VM in order to protect our physical machine just in case something breaks.
 Create a resource group and title it "osTicket".
 Afterwards create a VM with 2-4 CPUs.
 In this example I will be using 4 CPUs.

 ![image](https://github.com/IbrahimBerikaa/OsTicket-Installation/assets/167066492/a0a65a2f-3895-41ec-ab16-b9f65111ce1f)
 </p>